gisaia/ARLAS-web-components/README-NPM.md

 - `showXLabels: boolean` - Whether showing the x axis labels or not.
 Default value is : **true**.
 - `showYLabels: boolean` - Whether showing the y axis labels or not.
 Default value is : **true**.

-#### Improvements :
-- Add yLabels input : the number of labels in the Y axis.
-- Dissociate the number of ticks and the number of labels.

 ### Outputs :

 - `valuesChangedEvent: EventEmitter<{startvalue: any, endvalue: any}>` - Brush values end event.